Thai chicken panang curry is a rich curry with complex flavors. You’ll need under 30 minutes to make this bright and hearty Thai Panang Curry.

 - Let it cook for 5-7 minutes or until chicken is fully cooked.

-- Add few Thai basil leaves.
+- Turn off the flame.
+Add Thai basil leaves.
 Stir.

 - It’s great when served with steamed jasmine rice.
+You can also serve with rice noodles.

 Video